 Here are some new ways doctors are using radiation in mesothelioma patients:

 - Surgery for Mesothelioma After Radiation Therapy (SMART).
 This is an experimental therapy similar to neoadjuvant radiation therapy.
 Doctors apply a large dose of radiation to the affected lung before surgery.
 The amount of radiation is so high that surgery has to happen to prevent radiation toxicity.
-A few days after radiation, doctors perform an extrapleural pneumonectomy.
+A few days after radiation treatment, doctors perform an extrapleural pneumonectomy.
 Late stage patients who received this treatment have had survival times of more than 3 years.

 In 2014, doctors published results of a study using IMRT in pleural mesothelioma surgery.
 The median survival for patients who had IMRT after extrapleural pneumonectomy was over 28 months.
 That’s just over 2 years.